-The London Aquarium is also one of my favorite places to go with kids.
+The London Aquarium is also one of my favourite places to go with kids.
 We took our one-year-old son, and he loved seeing the fish and the lights.
-It can be toured from start to finish with a stroller, and the restaurant and bathrooms are family friendly.
+It can be toured from start to finish with a stroller, and the restaurant and bathrooms are family-friendly.

 Strolling through any park in London is a perfect plan if the weather is nice.
 This summer we have been going a lot to spend the day in Hyde Park.
 Sometimes we go for a picnic and other times we eat in the restaurant overlooking the lake (they have high chairs) and then we walk to see the ducks and go to the wonderful Diana Memorial playground in Kensington Gardens.
 But besides Hyde Park, I would also recommend Regent’s Park, St James Park, Holland Park…

 If it is the first time you travel to London you will probably consider going on the famous London Ferris wheel.
 It is possible to go up to the London Eye with the carriage folded, so if you carry an umbrella, all the better!

 London Bus Tours

 It is possible to get on the different London Sightseeing bus tours with a stroller without problems, and the truth is that many families choose to use the tourist bus when visiting London with children.

 If you take a stroller, you will see that at the bottom of the bus there is a place to leave it.
 But in our experience, you can even take it folded up to the top floor if you don’t want to leave it downstairs.
 That’s what we did when we used the tourist bus in Paris.